 The arm of this man, ringed by drops of water from the lake is the Aztec glyph for the site.

-The glyph can also be seen on the monastery which dominates the landscape here.
+The glyph can also be seen in the monastery which dominates the landscape here.

-Acolman is derived from a Nahuatl phrase which has been interpreted in various ways.
+Acolman is derived from a Nahuatl phrase that has been interpreted in various ways.

 It may mean “man with hand or arm” or “where man is made.”